gabrieldsguilherme/movie-search/README.md

 # movie-search
-Application that returns new movies based on temperature of the place informed.
+Application that returns movies in theatres based on temperature of the city informed.